 If Nova Credit does not work for your situation, the path is the same as any newcomer:

-Start with a credit-builder card.
-The Self Visa® Credit Card is one of the most newcomer-friendly options.
+Start with a credit-builder card, typically the best first credit card for someone with no credit.
+The Self Visa® Credit Card is one of the most newcomer-friendly options (read our review).
 There is no hard credit pull on application.
 Reports to all three U.S. bureaus.

 Consider the Current Build Card.
 No SSN required for some applicants.
 Spend money you have already deposited, and it cannot result in debt.